EllyHowell/EllyHowell_CypressStarter/README.md

-_Repository for learning Cypress automation by Elly Howell_
+_Repository for basic Cypress project for automation testing by Elly Howell_

 ## Install Node.js + Add to System Environment Variables